"None of them is here."

 - Czy pijesz piwo?
 [Do you drink beer] -- Nie, nigdy nie piję żadnego piwa [No, I don't 'never' drink 'no' beer] (I know, that it is a sample of incorrect English)

 - Czy byłeś kiedyś w Londynie?
-[Have you ever been to London?] -- Nie, nigdy nie byłem w żadnym Londynie [No, I 'have't' never been to any London]
+[Have you ever been to London?] -- Nie, nigdy nie byłem w żadnym Londynie [No, I 'have't' never been to 'no' London]

 No, in this very phrase it is not correct, even if some speakers of Polish could say so.
 But I did not know why exactly, so I had to ask someone who knows the Polish grammar a bit better than I do.